Euro zone bond yields rebound after hefty falls

 "The recent slump in gas prices should help energy-intensive firms, but the drag on output from past rate hikes and slowing demand is likely to intensify in the coming months," said Franziska Palmas, senior Europe economist at Capital Economics.

-Germany's 2-year yield DE2YT=RR, which is highly sensitive to interest rate expectations, rose 4 bps to 2.627%.

-With little in the way of European data this week, investors looked towards U.S. inflation data for December, due out on Thursday.
-The new figures will feed into the decision making by the all-important U.S. Federal Reserve.

-Investors will also keep an eye on bond issuance from euro zone countries, which are increasing their borrowing this year to support their slowing economies.
+Investors are also keeping an eye on bond issuance from euro zone countries, which are increasing their borrowing this year to support their slowing economies.

 Analysts at UniCredit said Italy, Spain, Germany, Austria and the Netherlands are likely to sell a total of 25 billion euros ($26.74 billion) in bonds via auction this week.